M. Lee Pelton: Career

 On December 1, 2020, Dr. Pelton announced his resignation as president of Emerson College to students and staff via email.

-On June 1, 2021, Pelton joined the Boston Foundation as President and CEO.
+On June 1, 2021, Pelton joined the Boston Foundation as president and CEO.
+On May 21, 2026, he shared his plan to step down from the role at the end of August.

+During his five-year tenure, the total assets of the organization grew from $1.7 billion in June 2021 to $2.6 billion in March 2026.

 Other

 Pelton holds or has held positions on several educational and cultural boards and committees including the American Council on Education, the Harvard University Board of Overseers, the Oregon Shakespeare Festival, the Oregon Symphony, Oregon Health & Science University Foundation, American Association for Higher Education, National Association of Independent Colleges and Universities, and National Collegiate Athletic Association.
 He also serves on the Board of Directors for the Greater Boston Chamber of Commerce, and on the Board of Trustees of public media pioneer GBH and the Barr Foundation, a philanthropic organization with more than $3 billion in assets.
 Pelton served on the board of directors of Portland General Electric, the local publicly traded electric utility.
 He was married to Marlys Miller from 1974 to 1981, Kristen Wilson from 1981 to 2005, and to Carol (Leslie) Pelton, manager of the Oregon Cultural Trust from 2006 to 2008.
 He has three children.